Bank profits slump 70% as virus rakes businesses, households

-NEW YORK (AP) — The U.S. banking industry’s second quarter profits fell by 70% from a year ago, the FDIC said Tuesday, as low interest rates and the economic turmoil of the COVID-19 pandemic weighed heavily on big and small banks alike.
+NEW YORK (AP) — The U.S. banking industry’s second-quarter profits fell by 70% from a year ago as low interest rates and the economic turmoil of the COVID-19 pandemic weighed heavily on big and small banks alike.

-Total bank profits across 5,066 insured institutions were $18.8 billion, compared with profits of $62.5 billion in the same period a year ago.
-This was the second consecutive quarter of steep profit declines as banks set aside billions to cover potentially bad loans back in April.
+The Federal Deposit Insurance Corp. said Tuesday that total bank profits across 5,066 insured institutions were $18.8 billion, compared with profits of $62.5 billion in the same period a year ago.
+It was the second consecutive quarter of steep profit declines as banks set aside billions to cover potentially bad loans back in April.

-Bank profits were bolstered slightly by the Paycheck Protection Program, the $480 billion stimulus program for small businesses who needed help covering payroll in the first months of the pandemic.
+Bank balance sheets were helped partly by the Paycheck Protection Program, the $480 billion stimulus program for small businesses that needed help covering payroll in the first months of the pandemic.
 That program came in the form of bank loans, and each bank took a small fee for each application they processed.
+Loan sales and underwriting fees also helped out the banks in the quarter, the FDIC said.

 Despite tumbling profits, the FDIC said it did not see any systemic issues in the industry.
 Banks have taken in record deposits in the quarter — a sign of consumer confidence in the bank industry — and the FDIC’s “troubled bank list” remains unchanged from last quarter.